19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Application made, or information furnished, to Board by approved caregiver, etc.

-70\.—(1) Subject to subsections (2) and (3), the Board may —
+70\.—(1) Despite anything in the Mental Capacity Act, a relevant person’s approved caregiver may —

-(a) approve any application to the Board under this Act that is made on behalf of a relevant person by an approved caregiver of that person; or
+(a) make any application mentioned in paragraph (a)(i) of the definition of “relevant person” in subsection (10) on behalf of the relevant person; and

-(b) permit any information for the purposes of this Act to be furnished to the Board on behalf of a relevant person by an approved caregiver of that person.
+(b) furnish any information mentioned in paragraph (a)(ii) of the definition of “relevant person” in subsection (10) on behalf of the relevant person.

+[Act 37 of 2019 wef 01/01/2020]

+(2) Subject to subsection (3), the Board may approve an application, or permit the furnishing of information, mentioned in subsection (1) on any terms and conditions that the Board may, with the approval of the Minister, impose.

+[Act 37 of 2019 wef 01/01/2020]

+(3) Where any application under this Act for, or which will result in, any transfer, withdrawal or refund of any money standing to the credit of a relevant person in the Fund, or any payment or refund of any money to a relevant person or his account in the Fund, is made to the Board by the relevant person’s approved caregiver under subsection (1), and that application is an application to which this subsection applies, the Board shall not approve that application if the amount of the money, or the aggregate of that amount and of such other amounts as the Board may determine, exceeds such sum as the Minister may, by notification in theGazette, specify.

+[Act 37 of 2019 wef 01/01/2020]

 [23/2012]

-(2) Any approval or permission given by the Board under subsection (1) shall be subject to such terms and conditions as the Board may, with the approval of the Minister, impose.

-[23/2012]

-(3) Where any application under this Act for, or which will result in, any transfer, withdrawal or refund of any money standing to the credit of a relevant person in the Fund, or any payment or refund of any money to a relevant person or his account in the Fund, is made to the Board on behalf of that person by an approved caregiver of that person, and that application is an application to which this subsection applies, the Board shall not approve that application if the amount of the money, or the aggregate of that amount and of such other amounts as the Board may determine, exceeds such sum as the Minister may, by notification in theGazette, specify.

-[23/2012]

-(4) Where any application under this Act for, or which will result in, any withdrawal or refund of any money standing to the credit of a relevant person in the Fund, or any payment or refund of any money to a relevant person, is made to the Board on behalf of that person by an approved caregiver of that person, that application is an application to which this subsection applies, and the Board has approved that application in accordance with subsections (2) and (3), the Board may pay the amount of the money to the approved caregiver.
+(4) Where any application under this Act for, or which will result in, any withdrawal or refund of any money standing to the credit of a relevant person in the Fund, or any payment or refund of any money to a relevant person, is made to the Board by the relevant person’s approved caregiver under subsection (1), that application is an application to which this subsection applies, and the Board has approved that application in accordance with subsections (2) and (3), the Board may pay the amount of the money to the approved caregiver.

+[Act 37 of 2019 wef 01/01/2020]

 [23/2012]